 In order to determine what some of those “unalived” teenagers should have done differently, we are going to ask a peculiar question: What does Jason Voorhees and a Cybersecurity Supply Chain Risk have in common?
-Answer: It can quickly become a compromise that single-handedly damages an entire organization - regardless of whether that is a group of unsuspecting counselors at a decrepit summer camp or the U.S. Department of Treasury.
+Answer: Both can quickly become a compromise that single-handedly damages an entire organization - regardless of whether that is a group of unsuspecting counselors at a decrepit summer camp or the U.S. Department of Treasury.

-Just as cybersecurity risk in the supply chain is “the potential for harm or compromise that arises from the cybersecurity risks posed by suppliers, their supply chains, and their products or services,” Jason Voorhees in the Friday the 13th series presents a nasty threat (that grows absurdly more powerful with each franchise).
+Just as cybersecurity risk in the supply chain is “the potential for harm or compromise that arises from the cybersecurity risks posed by suppliers, their supply chains, and their products or services,” Jason Voorhees in the Friday the 13th series presents a nasty threat (that grows absurdly more powerful with each sequel).

 A small risk can introduce a big problem.
 There are lessons the Christys can take from NIST Computer Security Resource Center's (CSRC's) Best Practices in Cyber Supply Chain Risk Management to have changed the unfortunate fate of its Camp Crystal Lake victims.
 Below are the Key Cyber Supply Chain Risks and a translation of mitigations that may have helped the franchise casualties achieve a more lively ending: